kwebio/kweb-core/docs/src/style.md

  * [Bulma](https://bulma.io/)

 ## Custom CSS files
-The CSSPlugin can be used to inject custom CSS files into the website.
-To do so, create your .css files in a folder located in src/main/resources and add the CSSPlugin to the list of plugins.
+The CSSPlugin can be used to conveniently add multiple CSS files to your website, just add it to your resources folder as follows:

-As an example, for the folder structure

 ```
 ├── src